paulmj7/hermes/README.md

 # Hermes

-Hermes is a an api to relay the contents of a volume in real time, similar to Apache's live file browsing.
+Hermes is an api to relay the contents of a volume in real time, similar to Apache's live file browsing.
 When paired with Homebase [COMING SOON], this combination provides a distributed, multivolume storage server.

 From [Wikipedia](https://en.wikipedia.org/wiki/Hermes), "Hermes is considered the herald of the gods ...
 Hermes functioned as the emissary and messenger."